lzh0321/Minimize-proteome-reallocation/README.md

 # Minimize proteome reallocation
-The MORP for enzyme-constrained genome-scale metabolic model analysis proteome reallocation.
-MORP is the prediction that when the environment is disturbed or the gene changes, the cell responds based on the minimized proteome reallocation principle
+The MORP is the prediction that when the environment is disturbed or the gene changes, the cell responds based on the minimized proteome reallocation principle, from which the intracellular enzyme usage distribution can be obtained after condition change.